ziyed/dampp/README.md

-# Laravel7-Docker-Ecosystem
+# Docker, Apache, MySQL, PHP7 and phpMyAdmin ( DAMPP )
-A complete docker ecosystem to run php application with mysql database connectivity on apache server
+A complete docker ecosystem to run php7 application with mysql database connectivity at apache server

 # Ecosystem
 - Apache